tnissen375/toni.certificates/README.md

 toni.certificates
 ============

-Ansible role to create SSl-Certificates with Certbot.
+Ansible role to create SSL-certificates with certbot.

 TODO: Description and playbook example.